Xeom/edil/doc/commands.md

     buffer is associated with a pipe. `ro` - The buffer is read-only. `mod` - The buffer is modified. `nofile` - No file should be associated with this buffer.

+* `kill [buffer]` - Kill the buffer specified.
+If no buffer is specified, then kill the current buffer.

 Commands for Navigation
 -----------------------